lorentzfactr/GME_Ticker/README.md

 # GME_Ticker
 A smooth brained ticker for GME ape's.
-Coded on a whim for kicks so if you're looking for a regression tested work horse and a dynamic solution that will work anywhere, I'm sorry to day you didn't find it.
+Coded on a whim for kicks so if you're looking for a regression tested work horse and a dynamic solution that will work anywhere, I'm sorry to say you didn't find it.
 BUT I'm happy to try and make it better if you need, just lmk otherwise don't expect updates.